poojasgandhi/TVshow_Office_NLTK/README.md

 * Stemming using Snowball stemmer
 * Removing Stopwords
   * Using English dictionary stopwords in NLTK
-  * Creating an additional list of stopwords as all the words that occur in more than n% of episodes for certain analysis
+  * Creating an additional list of stopwords as all the words that occur in more than 50% of episodes.
+This was needed for certain analysis

 ### What is the Airtime of key characters?
 Airtime is measured by proportion of number of words spoken by each of the characters in each season.
 Below graph displays the top 5 characters by airtime proportion in each season